emu479p01/emu-framework-docs/admin/windows-install.md

 Run a release without installing Node.js globally.

+## Audience

+Windows operators and framework administrators.

+## Prerequisites

+A writable Windows folder and permission to run the release launcher.

 ## Procedure

 1. Download and extract the latest release to a writable folder.